Numerical universal solutions in $a$-gauge in open string field theory: Results of calculation

 The energy $E$ is approximately $-2.5$ for $a\sim 0$ (near Siegel gauge).
 The real part of $E$ varies from $-2.5$ to $0$ for $0<a<1$.
-The imaginary part of $E$ seems to approach $0$ with the increasing truncation level.
+The imaginary part of $E$ seems to approach $0$ with increasing truncation level.
 Comparing Fig.~\ref{fig:E0G} with Fig.~\ref{fig:EG}, the real part of $E_{0}$ behaves similarly to that of $E$ qualitatively, although they are rather different quantitatively.
-The behavior of the imaginary part of $E_{0}$ is a bit similar to that of $E$.
+The behavior of the imaginary part of $E_{0}$ is somewhat similar to that of $E$.

-As in Fig.~\ref{fig:DeltaaG} in appendix \ref{sec:validityagauge}, the absolute value of the lowest level of the out-of-$a$-gauge equations $|\Delta_{a}[\Psi_{a}^{\rm G}]|$ is decreasing with the increasing truncation level.
-It shows consistency of $\Psi_{a}^{\rm G}$ with the equation of motion (\ref{eq:EOM}).
-Although the ratio of the imaginary part to the real one of $\Psi_{a}^{\rm G}$ is decreasing for $a\sim 0.5$ with the increasing truncation level as in Fig.~\ref{fig:IoRG}, it may not vanish for $0\le a<1$ in the large $L$ limit.
-We note that, according to \cite{Kudrna:2018mxa}, $\Psi_{a=0}^{\rm G}$ in Siegel gauge does not satisfy the reality condition from the extrapolation to $L=\infty$.
+As in Fig.~\ref{fig:DeltaaG} in Appendix \ref{sec:validityagauge}, the absolute value of the lowest level of the out-of-$a$-gauge equations $|\Delta_{a}[\Psi_{a}^{\rm G}]|$ is decreasing with increasing truncation level.
+This shows consistency of $\Psi_{a}^{\rm G}$ with the equation of motion in Eq.~(\ref{eq:EOM}).
+Although the ratio of the imaginary part to the real one of $\Psi_{a}^{\rm G}$ is decreasing for $a\sim 0.5$ with increasing truncation level as in Fig.~\ref{fig:IoRG}, it may not vanish for $0\le a<1$ in the large-$L$ limit.
+We note that, according to Ref.~\cite{Kudrna:2018mxa}, $\Psi_{a=0}^{\rm G}$ in Siegel gauge does not satisfy the reality condition from the extrapolation to $L=\infty$.
 Because $\Psi_{a}^{\rm G}$ for $-1\le a\le -0.17$ at the truncation level $L=20$ is real, as mentioned, $\Psi_{a}^{\rm G}$ might move onto a branch of real solutions from that of complex ones when the value of $a$ varies from $0$ to $-1$ at $L=\infty$.